sjentsch/lsjDocs/Ch02/Ch02_StudyDesign_7.rst

    at the data to cover up the data mining.
 To be clear.
 It is not wrong to change your beliefs after looking at the data, and to reanalyse your data using your new “post-hoc” hypotheses.
-What is wrong (and I suspect common) is failing to acknowledge that you have done.
+What is wrong (and I suspect common) is failing to acknowledge what you have done.
 If you acknowledge that you did it then other researchers are able to take your behaviour into account.
 If you do not, then they can not.
 And that makes your behaviour deceptive.
 Bad!

--  **Publication bias & self-censoring**.
+-  **Publication bias and self-censoring**.
 Finally, a pervasive bias is “non-reporting” of negative results.
 This is almost impossible to prevent.
 Journals do not publish every article that is submitted to them.
 They prefer to publish articles that find “something”.
 So, if